Rookout/docs/docs/agent-setup.md

 ## Run as Daemon

-The Rookout Agent is also available as a Linux Daemon.
+The Rookout ETL Agent is also available as a Linux Daemon.
 To install it using a setup script, run the following commands:

 ```bash